HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 #### Render-blocking resources

 A page is considered to have render-blocking resources if resources hold up the initial paint (or render) of the page.
 This is particularly likely for critical scripts and styles that are loaded over the network.
-Lighthouse includes an [audit](https://web.dev/render-blocking-resources/) that checks for these resources, which we've run on the home page of each website in CrUX.
-You can learn more about how we test these pages in our [Methodology](./methodology).
+Lighthouse includes an <a hreflang="en" href="https://web.dev/render-blocking-resources/">audit</a> that checks for these resources, which we've run on the home page of each website in CrUX.
+You can learn more about how we test these pages in our <a hreflang="en" href="./methodology">Methodology</a>.

 {{ figure_markup(
   image="pages-passing-render-blocking-resources-audit.png",